defiforpeople/strat-supply-aave/README.md

 `yarn install`

+For compile the contracts use:

+`yarn hardhat compile`

 ### Setup .env files

 You will need to setup a `.env` file for every network that you are going to use.